There is nothing more rewarding than asking someone about what fuels their passion in life.

 She doesn’t know what kinds of owls she’s painting.

-But Karen doesn’t need to know because she captures the heart and soul of each owl as if she knows them intimately.
+But Karen doesn’t need to know because she captures the heart and soul of each owl.

 Owls Name Themselves